 Recommend that the Library JPA Governing Board adopt a resolution authorizing the Director of Library Services, to accept the California State Library Grant of \$106,174 for North Fair Oaks Library Improvements.
-Operations Committee members present for the May 9, 2023 meeting concurred with this recommendation.

 Attachments

 - 1. Grant Award Letter from California State Library - 2.
 Resolution authorizing acceptance of grant for North Fair Oaks Library